EDUCBA

 Introduction to Tensorflow

-By Priya PedamkarPriya Pedamkar
+Priya Pedamkar

 Introduction to Tensorflow

-TensorFlow is one of the most popularly used open-source libraries originally developed by Google, which performs numerical computation using data flow graphs.
+TensorFlow is one of the most popularly used open-source libraries originally developed by Google, which performs numerical computations using data flow graphs.
 In the era of Artificial Intelligence, TensorFlow comes with strong support for both machine and deep learning.
-Python-based can run deep neural networks for image recognition, word embedding, handwritten digit classification, and creation of various sequence models.
+Python-based can run deep neural networks for image recognition, word embedding, handwritten digit classification, and the creation of various sequence models.
 Its flexible architecture allows easy deployment of computation across various platforms like CPUs, GPUs(Graphics Processing Unit), and clusters of servers.
 TensorFlow can be used to create algorithms to visualize objects and train a machine to recognize the object.
 It can also use the data to understand the patterns and behavior from large datasets and deploy sentiment analysis models.
-As Machine Learning has wide use nowadays, many organizations are using Tensorflow.
+As Machine Learning has wide use nowadays, many organizations are using TensorFlow.

 df1